Use audio you already own

 • M4A (also called AAC) is Apple's preferred format. iTunes Store purchases and tracks exported from the Music app land in this format.

-If your file is in a format Wedding Player does not accept (FLAC on iPhone, WMA anywhere, and so on), convert it before bringing it onto the device.
+If your file is in another format (FLAC, OGG, AIFF, WMA, and so on), convert it to MP3 or M4A before bringing it onto the device.
 Free converter apps exist on both iPhone and Android.

 Where the file needs to live